 The SSA Composite Service is used to access the Social Security Administration (SSA) system to perform a number of verifications and to gather additional information for households identified as having health insurance needs from the Exchange.
 This service is accessed when the Individual is entering SSN information for themselves and their household members along with any Title II income.
 Title II is part of PDM and RRV.

-Also the service is accessed by the periodic data matching process and the automated streamline renewal process explained here.
+Also the service is accessed by the periodic data matching process and the automated streamline renewal process.

-Please reference the FDSH ICD for detailed information regarding this interface.
+Please reference the FDSH/RRV ICD for detailed information regarding this interface under Section 2: Referenced Documents.

 Remote Identity Proofing (RIDP) Precise Identity